Roger Waters: Israeli–Palestinian conflict and accusations of antisemitism

-In a 2017 interview with Omar Barghouti, Waters again likened Israel's public diplomacy to Nazi Germany: "The thing about propaganda – again, it's not hard to go back to Goebbels or the 1930s.
+In a 2017 interview with Omar Barghouti, Waters again likened Israel's public diplomacy to Nazi Germany: "The thing about propaganda—again, it's not hard to go back to Goebbels or the 1930s.
 You understand the tactic is to tell the big lie as often as possible over and over and over and over again.
 And people believe it."
-In 2017, the writer Ian Halperin produced a documentary, Wish You Weren't Here, accusing Waters of antisemitism and "erecting the very walls that hinder peace in the region and fuel hatred".
+In 2017, the investigative journalist and filmmaker Ian Halperin produced a documentary, Wish You Weren't Here, accusing Waters of antisemitism and "erecting the very walls that hinder peace in the region and fuel hatred".

 In 2020, Major League Baseball stopped advertising Waters's This Is Not a Drill concerts after receiving criticism from Jewish advocacy groups.
 Later that year, Waters said the American Jewish businessman and Republican Party donor Sheldon Adelson was a "puppet master" controlling American politics.
 He said Adelson believed that "only Jewish people are completely human ...
 I'm not saying Jewish people believe this.
 I am saying that he does, and he is pulling the strings."
 In the same interview, Waters said that the murder of George Floyd was carried out with a technique developed by the Israeli Defence Forces.
 He said the Americans had studied the technique to learn "how to murder the blacks because they have seen how efficient the Israelis have been at murdering Palestinians in the occupied territories by using those techniques ...
 The Israelis are proud of it."
 In January 2024, the BMG music company cancelled a publishing agreement with Waters over his comments on Israel, Ukraine and the United States.

 In a February 2024 interview with Al Jazeera, Waters criticised the U2 singer Bono for dedicating a performance of "Pride (In the Name of Love)" to those killed in the 2023 Nova music festival massacre.
 Bono changed the lyrics, written about Martin Luther King, from "Free at last/They took your life" to "Stars of David/They took your life".
 Waters said it was "so disgusting and degrading when you stand up for the Zionist entity ...
 [It] was one of the most disgusting things I've ever seen in my life."

-In July 2024, Waters engaged in heated debate with Piers Morgan on Piers Morgan Uncensored, arguing that there was no evidence of sexual assault by the Palestinian organisation Hamas, that Israel targeted its own citizens in false flag operations, and that Palestinians had a right to "fight back against the oppressor".
-During the UK general election that month, Waters criticised the Labour leader, Keir Starmer, for his stance on the Gaza war and a ceasefire in the Gaza Strip, and performed a pro-Palestine concert in London with Cat Stevens and Lowkey.
+In June 2024, Waters criticised the Labour Party leader, Keir Starmer, for his stance on the Gaza war and a ceasefire in the Gaza Strip, and performed at a pro-Palestine concert in London with Cat Stevens and Lowkey.
+In the following month, Waters engaged in heated debate with Piers Morgan on Piers Morgan Uncensored, arguing that there was no evidence of sexual assault by the Palestinian organisation Hamas, that Israel targeted its own citizens in false flag operations, and that Palestinians had a right to "fight back against the oppressor".
+At the UK general election that month, Waters endorsed Andrew Feinstein, an independent pro-Palestine candidate who stood against Starmer in the constituency of Holborn and St Pancras.